ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - AI for Web3 Business Ecosystems: A Conceptual Framework.
 Li Zhu, Jiaxin Wang*, Ya Liu, Qian'ang Mao, Jiaqi Yan*. **Under the 1st Review of International Journal of Information Management (JCR Q1, 中科院一区Top)**

-- The Adoption and Competition of Open-source Blockchain Platforms: Evidence from the Diffusion of Developers. **Jiaxin Wang**, Zhengrui Jiang, Jiaqi Yan.
+- The Adoption and Competition of Blockchain Open-source Software: Evidence from the Diffusion of Developers. **Jiaxin Wang**, Zhengrui Jiang, Jiaqi Yan.

 - Understanding the Motivations and Roles of Developers in Blockchain Open-source Software. **Jiaxin Wang**, Jiaqi Yan, Shanshan Li.